VinceCabs/GAUnit/docs/howtos/test_ga_implementations.rst

 Test Google Analytics implementations
 ----------------------------------------

-Once you have a :class:`~gaunit.models.TrackingPlan`, you want to run test cases and check GA events.
+Once you have a :class:`~gaunit.TrackingPlan`, you want to run test cases and check GA events.
 This part describes various ways to do that.

 Check a HAR file from command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See :ref:`gaunit_command` shell command.
+See :ref:`command__gaunit` shell command.

 Launch a manual browsing session to check events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^